UNIVERSITY OF TORONTO MISSISSAUGA – INNOVATION COMPLEX

 The University of Toronto Innovation Complex designed by Moriyama + Teshima is an addition to the existing Kaneff Building which is located on the University of Toronto Mississauga Campus.
 The Innovation Complex is comprised of 68,000 ft² new construction with an additional 7,000 ft² renovation of 3-storeys plus basement.
 The Kaneff Building houses the university’s Institute for Management and Innovation.
 Programming spaces include behavioral research laboratories, classrooms, multidisciplinary space, global business simulator space / industry-academic collaboration space.

-The HIDI Group provided mechanical, electrical, communications and security design for this Design Build project which achieved LEED Silver certification.
+The HIDI Group provided mechanical, electrical, plumbing, lighting, communications, audiovisual and security design for this Design Build project.
+The building has LEED Silver certification.

 Given the diversity of today’s academic facilities, systems were designed to reflect the varied occupants and usages, reducing energy use, and enhancing occupant comfort.